 Basic Electrical Information

-Sorry, I don't know!
+Blowed if I know know!
 Defining exactly what electricity is, is still a cause of contention.
 What we are more interested in is how electricity can work for us.
 A good description of electricity could be: Electricity is a bunch of things called electrons.
 Electrons are one of the building blocks of the universe.
 The interesting thing is that when electrons aren't building the universe they can be made to flow through wires and perform work.
 This is useful.

-12 volts - A common car electrical voltage and a small solar system voltage
+- 12 volts DC - A common car electrical voltage and a small solar system voltage

-Current - Is the amount of electricity flowing and is proportional to the amount of power being used.
-A definition would be that an item that uses a large amount of electricity, say a heater or an iron will draw more current than a little electrical appliance like a domestic light globe.
+Current is the amount of electricity flowing through a wire and is proportional to the amount of power being used.
+A definition would be that an item that uses a large amount of electricity, say a heater or an iron will draw more current than a small electrical appliance like a domestic light globe.
 Current is measured in amps or more correctly amperes.
 While voltage could be called the potential of electricity, current is the amount of power that comes out of the wire.

 Putting Electricity to Work

 Back several hundred years ago a bloke by the name of James Watt was busy changing the future.
 James invented the steam engine.
 The steam engine marked the beginning of a new age.
 To the right is his picture, courtesy the good folk at Wikipedia.

 Besides inventing the steam engine what James did for us was define work.
 When Jim was a lad work was considered in terms of what a horse could do.
 This was pretty broad as you could imagine.
 Questions could be asked like: What size is the horse?
 How old is it?
 What did it have for breakfast?